scarlinj/more-tech-news/README.md

 ## Future Development

-The edit feature is not currently functional.
-I will add these in the future.
+In the future, I can add the ability to edit the URL for each post, instead of just the title.
+I also plan to add preview images of the sites posted.

 ### Usage